-- Use MarkUp.io’s “Resolved” tab for debriefing and go through the feedback one more time before marking your project as done.
+- Use MarkUp.io’s Resolved tab for debriefing and review the feedback again before marking your project as done.

 - Expand the critique you receive by going beyond the official reviews and asking for your peers’ opinions to ensure you’re not missing any details.